eparamasari/clothing-recommendation-nlp/README.md

 - Uses TF-IDF for feature extraction and a Random Forest classifier for predictions.

 #### **BERT**
-- Fine-tuned `bert-base-uncased` model from Hugging Face's `transformers`.
+- The `bert-base-multilingual-uncased-sentiment` model from Hugging Face's `transformers`.
 - Tokenizer processes the review text, and the model predicts sentiment.

 ---